Frezo23/Chester_Robot/README.md

-# GUI Chess Playing Robot
+# GUI Chess Playing Robot "Chester"

 This Python script implements a graphical user interface (GUI) for a chess playing robot.
 Users can play chess against the robot using the Tkinter library for the interface.